 Operationally, Robinhood runs on three revenue pillars:

 Monetization per customer is rising as well.
-Average revenue per user reached $151 in Q2 2025 on a trailing twelve-month basis, up 34% year-over-year.
-The increase highlights Robinhood’s ability to deepen revenue capture even as its user base expands.
+Average revenue per user reached $191 in Q4 2025 on a trailing twelve-month basis, up 16% year-over-year.
+The increase highlights Robinhood's ability to deepen revenue capture even as its user base expands.

 Transaction-based revenues (Payment for order flow)

-Transaction-based revenues remain Robinhood’s largest income stream.
-In 2024, they totaled $1.65 billion, equal to 55.8% of overall revenue and up 110% from the prior year.
+Transaction-based revenues remain Robinhood's largest income stream.
+In 2025, they totaled approximately $2.6 billion, up 60% from the prior year.
 The engine behind this growth is payment for order flow (PFOF).

 Under this model, Robinhood routes customer trades to market makers such as Citadel Securities and Virtu, which pay fractions of a cent per share for the right to execute those orders.